-Do you know what the warning signs are after birth?
+Do you know what are the warning signs after birth?
 After giving birth, you will be discharged between 24 hours and 2-3 days if you have given birth in a hospital.
-You will likely not see a health care professional again until some days later, depending on your local care plan.
+You will likely not see a healthcare professional again until some days later, depending on your local care plan.
 In some places, this can even be weeks after birth.
-Therefore, would you know what symptoms you need to look out for, where you should visit your midwife or healthcare centre earlier and as soon as possible?
+Therefore, would you know what symptoms you need to look out for and where you should visit your midwife or healthcare center earlier and as soon as possible?

 Usually, after birth, your body will go naturally through changes, and you will be adapting to your new role.
 You will be experiencing those first weeks a roller coaster of emotions that come with the so-called fourth trimester.